rkaash/Rock-Paper-Scissor/README.md

 Rock-Paper-Scissors is a simple hand game played between two participants, often used for decision-making or for fun.
 Each player simultaneously selects one of three options that incluides either Rock, Paper, or Scissors.
 The game follows three basic rules which is , Rock crushes Scissors, Scissors cut Paper, and Paper covers Rock.
 If both players make the same choice, the game results in a tie.
 The Rock Paper & Scissors game developed had underwent several iterations to enhance and improve the final output of the game.
 Each Iteration had a specific objective focused development to aid the progress of the game development into a succesful working project wihout bugs or errors.
 Bugs and errors within each iteration where identified and solved to ensure a smooth user-friendly experience.

+## Branching and Merging Strategy

+We used a feature-based branching strategy for better project organization.

+- **Branches:** Each iteration (iteration-1, iteration-2, etc.) was developed in a separate branch to maintain a clean main branch.
+- **Merging:** After testing each iteration, we merged it into the main branch.
+- **Tagging:** We used version tags (v1.0, v2.0, etc.) to mark major development milestones.

+This approach ensured organized development and easy rollback if needed.

 [Iteration 1: Basic Game Setup]
 Features added: